clb21565/mobileOG-db/README.md

 **Some caveats.**

-In general, it is recommended that a successful MGE detection should have multiple hits to multiple modules, all tending to agree on a consensus element.
-See adjoining R scripts for tentative annotation recommendations.
+In general, it is recommended that a successful MGE detection should have multiple hits to multiple modules, all tending to agree on a consensus element type.
+See R scripts for tentative annotation recommendations.

 Excision/integration module hits that also have a replication tag might be housekeeping genes _xerC/xerD_ or others.
 Likewise, replication/recombination/repair modules alone should not be interpreted as probably MGEs.